 anglomoil.com Listed by BrainCipher Ransomware Group

 On June 15, 2026, the Australian lubricant manufacturer Anglomoil appeared on the leak site of the ransomware group BrainCipher.
-The company, which produces engine oils, greases, hydraulic fluids and specialty lubricants for mining, transport, agriculture and industrial customers, had internal files exfiltrated during a ransomware attack.
+The company, which produces engine oils, greases, hydraulic fluids and specialty lubricants for mining, transport, agriculture and industrial customers, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that BrainCipher posted data stolen from Anglomoil on its dark-web leak site.
 The internal files were taken after the group gained access to the company’s systems.
 No confirmed total of affected individuals has been released, and the precise volume or sensitivity of every document remains unclear.
 The listing appeared on the onion address hosted via ransomware.live infrastructure.
 Available reporting describes the incident as a classic ransomware pattern: initial compromise, data exfiltration, then public extortion pressure.